deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

 same domain as your dataset.
 You can not say exactly which embeddings will give a better score.
 As a result, you want to try to train the model with all embeddings, and then compare the results.
 Or you have a set of different neural architectures that solve the same problem, you want to know the quality of work of all models, and then compare with each other.
 Or maybe both.
-The :class:`~pipeline_manager.pipeline_manager.PipelineManager` is designed to automate experiments of this kind.
+The :class:`~deeppavlov.pipeline_manager.PipelineManager` is designed to automate experiments of this kind.

 |alt text| **Diagram 1.**

-The structure of the experiment and its parameters, for example, to save checkpoints for all experiments or only for the best, is described as a special json config, and is given to the :class:`~pipeline_manager.pipeline_manager.PipelineManager` class as an argument when it is initialized.
+The structure of the experiment and its parameters, for example, to save checkpoints for all experiments or only for the best, is described as a special json config, and is given to the :class:`~deeppavlov.pipeline_manager.PipelineManager` class as an argument when it is initialized.
 Based on these data, and using the DeepPavlov library's functionality, the class automatically runs all the experiments described in the config, saves their description and results, and finally builds a table with xlsx resolution, in which the experiments are sorted in descending order by the target